Sree191031/-Walmart-EDA-Analysis-using-SQL/README.md

 **Data Structure**

-The dataset is sourced from Kaggle's e-Commerce (Walmart) Sales Dataset and consists of numerical data points, such as occupation and product categories, with values ranging between 0 and 20.
+- The dataset is sourced from Kaggle's e-Commerce (Walmart) Sales Dataset and consists of numerical data points, such as occupation and product categories, with values ranging between 0 and 20.

+- Developed SQL Data Model for indepth understanding of each metrics.

-A data model was designed in Power BI, showcasing relationships and key metrics, as illustrated in the shared diagram.
+- A data model was designed in Power BI, showcasing relationships and key metrics, as illustrated in the shared diagram.

 <div align="center">
   <img src="https://github.com/Sree191031/Walmart-Analysis-SQL---PowerBI/blob/main/Data%20Modeling.png" width="640" height="360" />
 </div>

-The dataset has dimensions of (10, 556,012).
+- The dataset has dimensions of (10, 556,012).
 The data was read, loaded into SQL, and analyzed using the mentioned metrics to uncover patterns and derive actionable insights

 ---
 ### Excutive Summary